Cover photo by Brooke Cagle. 3 minute read.

 Why This Matters

-Not every couple will choose to recover from the harms porn fuels in a relationship, but some do seek healing and reconciliation.
+The reality is, not every couple will mutually choose to recover from the harms porn fuels in a relationship, and that’s okay.
+Some do seek healing and reconciliation.
 Porn can be hurtful to a couple’s connection, but mutual love and understanding can work through some of the most difficult situations.

 Research has shown that porn consumers can be less committed to their partners, less satisfied in their relationships, and more cynical about love and relationships in general.
 They also can have poorer communication with their partners and are more likely to agree that, in their own relationships, “little arguments escalate into ugly fights with accusations, criticisms, name-calling, and bringing up past hurts.”